 One of the main reasons we love these chile verde eggs is because they are so easy!
 They take about 10 minutes from start to finish which makes them the perfect healthy weekday breakfast.

 The recipe below would be easily adaptable to egg “muffins” (made in muffin tins).
-Add a base layer of refried beans, add the chile verde, crack an egg on top and sprinkle with cheese.
+Just add a base layer of refried beans, add the chile verde, crack an egg on top and sprinkle with cheese.
 Cook at 350° for about 15-17 minutes.
-This is a great option if you’re trying to feed a crowd as everyone can customize to their own tastes.

-Another great variation of this recipe if you want to add some flare is to cook this similarly to the Harissa Baked Shakshouka recipe.
+Another great variation of this recipe would be to bake the eggs in a chile verde “ragu”, similar to this Harissa Baked Shakshouka recipe.
 Follow steps 5-7, and allow to cool slightly.
 Top with crema mexicana (or sour cream) and red salsa to resemble the Mexican flag.

 If you prefer it with poached eggs, here is how to make the perfect poached egg